 Superfood is everyone’s favourite band right now, thanks to their recent signing to Dirty Hit Records and the subsequent release of their sparkling second album, Bambino.
 Having performed at festivals up and down the country this summer, they’ll soon be embarking on the first headline tour in support of the new album.
 You won’t catch another band even vaguely similar to these brilliant minded musicians; their sound is an eclectic mix of all sorts including indie, reggae, pop and more, so they’re sure to be bringing the sunshine to Lincoln — even despite the predicted October rain!

 Jaws are proud Birmingham boys who have grown up in the “B-Town” scene but are one of the only bands not to compromise on their morals for a huge recording contract.
 Simplicity, their second album that was released last year, saw the trio mature into the unstoppable band they are today and so their performance at 2Q is certainly going to be one of the highlights.
 Soon to be heading into the studio to work on the follow-up, it will also be one of their last shows of 2017 so make sure you don’t miss out!

 CLEAN CUT KID

-One of their smaller bands to grace the lineup, Trash have proved this year that what they lack in fame they make up for in talent.
+One of their smaller bands to grace the lineup, Trash has proved this year that what they lack in fame they make up for in talent.
 They describe their hobbies as “reverb, anthemic choruses and riffology,” meaning they’re just as dedicated to their art as those who are devoted to them.
-You’d be silly not to catch them at 2Q Festival, as the intimate set will surely be one of their last— 2018 is no doubt going to propel these indie pop heroes in to the limelight.
+You’d be silly not to catch them at 2Q Festival, as the intimate set will surely be one of their last— 2018 is no doubt going to propel these indie-pop heroes into the limelight.